Ed, Edd n Eddy: Development

 Although cartoonist Danny Antonucci began his career by working as an animator on various children's series for Hanna-Barbera, his later solo works were edgy and aimed at adult audiences.
-He gained notoriety with the 1987 short film Lupo the Butcher and then, after founding his own production studio, a.k.a.
+He was an animator on the 1981 film Heavy Metal, and gained notoriety with the 1987 short film Lupo the Butcher and then, after founding his own production studio, a.k.a.
 Cartoon in 1994, created the series The Brothers Grunt for MTV.
 It was quickly cancelled, however, upon being met with generally poor reviews.

 On a dare, Antonucci then decided that he would try producing a children's animated series of his own.
 While designing a commercial, he ended up drawing three characters that he felt particularly pleased with.
 Growing excited over their potential, he named them Ed, Edd, and Eddy and spent the following months developing a show around them.
-He faxed a one-page concept sheet to Cartoon Network and Nickelodeon in 1996.
-Both studios quickly responded, Cartoon Network in only 20 minutes, and were enthusiastic and wanted to see more; they each demanded creative control, however, and Antonucci refused.
-After Cartoon Network agreed to let Antonucci have control of the show, conversations between Antonucci and the studio continued.
+In 1996, he faxed a one-page concept sheet and pitched the series to Nickelodeon, but the network declined to give him creative control, and Antonucci refused.
+He then pitched the series to Cartoon Network.
+The network agreed to let Antonucci have control of the show, and conversations between him and the studio continued.

 Vice president of programming and production of Cartoon Network, Mike Lazzo, showed high interest in the series and requested a show bible, which came through by fax, a few pages at a time, over a period of the next few months.
-After an affirmative response from Cartoon Network president Betty Cohen, the legal paperwork and deal-making began, followed by a start-up meeting at the Chateau Marmont Hotel in Los Angeles.
+After an affirmative response from Cartoon Network president Betty Cohen, the legal paperwork and deal-making began, followed by a start-up meeting at the Chateau Marmont hotel in Los Angeles.
 A deal was made that Antonucci's studio, a.k.a.
 Cartoon, would produce Ed, Edd n Eddy, making it the first Cartoon Network original series to be produced by an outside production company rather than Cartoon Network's Hanna-Barbera.
 The series also entered production and bypassed a seven-minute short; this marked the first time that one of the studio's original series had ever done this.